 While the institutional assessment measures provide an overall picture of student characteristics and success in the university, individual assessment plans for each academic major guide outcomes assessment activity in all academic and co-curricular programs.
 Each plan begins with objectives and goals for the academic program.
 The assessment process identifies data to demonstrate how students are successfully achieving the intended outcomes and goals.
 The team then commits to initiatives leading to improvements.
 Finally, the team documents the success of the initiatives.

 In 2012, the Higher Learning Commission (HLC), our regional accreditor, required every institution to select a Quality Initiative project.
 The Quality Initiative project is a 4-year commitment to improve in a specific area found in the Assurance Argument for re-accreditation.
-Wright State selected the HLC’s Academy for the Assessment of Student Learning.
+Wright State selected the HLC’s Assessment Academy.
 From 2012-2015, we implemented a multi-year university-wide process to assess student mastery of the seven learning outcomes of the Wright State Core, our general education program, and developed a sustainable process for continous improvement in student learning.
 As part of the Academy, we were required to submit a comprehensive plan of assessment of student learning and report our progress on every term.
 Our progress reports were reviewed by two assessment expert mentors who commented and provided support and suggestions.
 In October of 2015, we attended the final Academy session to present our findings, including data, changes, and our commitment to continue the plan.
 We received positive comments on our commitment and leadership.